SilkeHusse/Re-Evaluating-Bias/README.md

 <a name="reqs"></a>
 ### Requirements
 The whole code is executable with basic environments including common packages, e.g., `torch` or `transformers`, and does not require special attention.
 Solely, code snippets concerning working with ELMo demand a special environment which can be set up using [environment.yml](https://github.com/W4ngatang/sent-bias/blob/master/environment.yml).
 Please note that this file creates an environment only compatible for linux based systems.
 For macOS, use [environment_macOS.yml](https://github.com/SilkeHusse/Re-Evaluating-Bias/blob/main/methods/SEAT/environment_sentbiasMacOS.yml) and manually install all packages listed [here](https://github.com/SilkeHusse/Re-Evaluating-Bias/blob/main/methods/SEAT/environment_sentbiasMacOS.txt).
+Further, the environment required for ELMo is not suited for computations with OPT (respective code lines have to be (un)commented).

 <a name="models"></a>
 ### Language Models